 - Identify Audience Engagement: In this case, before working with an influencer, you need to identify his/her audience engagement rate to know whether he is the best to work with.

-Remember, it’s not always about the numbers, it’s about how engaging their audience are.
-If the engagement rate is good enough for you, then pitch and collaborate with influencer.
+Remember, it’s not always about the numbers, it’s about how engaging their audience is.
+If the engagement rate is good enough for you, then pitch and collaborate with an influencer.

 - Engage With Influencers You Want To Work With: Influencers need to know and believe in you before they can convincingly promote your products and services.